 - In 2020, Unity integrated Bolt visual scripting tool, which made the game engine even more powerful.

 - It allows users to create prototypes quickly.

 - It offers fast iteration cycles.

-- Unity is a cross-platform engine that is supported by Windows, macOS, and Linux platforms.
+- Unity is a cross-platform engine supported by Windows, macOS, and Linux platforms.

-- The Unity engine allows it to build games for more than 19 different platforms that include mobile, desktop, gaming console, and virtual reality .
+- The Unity engine allows it to build games for more than 19 platforms, including mobile, desktop, gaming console, and virtual reality .

 - It comes with an amazing asset store containing several free and commercial assets created by the community members.